UNINETTSigma2/documentation/files_storage/clusters.md

   finishes, it is easier to debug failing jobs.
 - There is no need to use special commands to copy files back in case the job script or node crashes before the job has finished.
-- There is no need to move result files to save them permanently or give the rest of the project access to them.
+- There is no need to move result files after the job finishes or give the rest of the project access to them.
 ```